-- U.S. Department of Agriculture Forest Service - U.S. Department of Interior National Park Service - U.S. Department of Interior U.S. Fish & Wildlife Service - U.S. Department of Interior Bureau of Land Management - Montana Department of Natural Resources and Conservation - Montana Department of Fish, Wildlife, and Parks and Fish and Wildlife Commission - Idaho Department of Fish and Game; Idaho Fish and Game Commission; Idaho Wolf Depredation Control Board - Wyoming Game and Fish Department; Wyoming Game and Fish Commission
+- U.S. Department of Agriculture Forest Service - U.S. Department of Interior National Park Service - U.S. Department of Interior U.S. Fish & Wildlife Service - U.S. Department of Interior Bureau of Land Management - Montana Department of Natural Resources and Conservation - Montana Department of Fish, Wildlife, and Parks and Fish and Wildlife Commission - Idaho Department of Fish and Game; Idaho Fish and Game Commission - Wyoming Game and Fish Department; Wyoming Game and Fish Commission

-The 2023 Wolf Plan2025 Wolf Plan would not be expected to contribute to new cumulative wolf management impacts associated with the above-listed entities/strategies.
+The 2023 Wolf Plan would be expected to contribute to cumulative wolf management impacts associated with the above-listed entities/strategies.
 For a more detailed discussion of the relevant entities/strategies listed above see § 3.1.4, Actions Considered in the Cumulative Impacts Analyses.
 Wolves inhabit various habitats of Montana and would continue to inhabit these same areas under the proposed action.
 Cumulative impacts associated with the proposed action, with consideration for any impacts associated with the management strategies implemented by the federal and state land/resource managers listed above, would be long-term, negligible, and cumulative.